nileshakmeemana/nileshakmeemana/README.md

 # Hi, I'm Nilesh 👋🏾 👩🏾‍💻

 <img src="https://raw.githubusercontent.com/nileshakmeemana/nileshakmeemana/main/gh-header-image-cropped.png" alt="banner that says Nilesh Akmeemana - I'm a NSBM computing undergraduate who is passionate about the IT industry and aspires to be a software engineer">
-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
-In 2020, I was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
-My interest in the React ecosystem led me to launch <a href="https://www.reactrobins.com/">React Robins</a>, a community for women and non-binary ReactJS developers.
+I'm a NSBM computing undergraduate who is passionate about the IT industry and aspires to be a software engineer and currently pursuing my undergraduate degree in IT at the NSBM Green University.
+My passion lies in using technology to address real-world challenges, and I am particularly focused on software development.
+Constantly seeking to expand my technical skills, I enjoy exploring new tools and methods.
+I'm eager to collaborate on innovative projects and contribute solutions that make a meaningful impact.

 ## Find me around the web 🌎: <a href="https://github.com/sponsors/M0nica"><img align="right" width="150" height="150" src="https://github.com/nileshakmeemana/nileshakmeemana/blob/main/animatedgif/keyboard.gif?raw=true"></a>